UoW-CPC/rabbda-university-portal/sqlite/README.md

 yum -y install sqlite
 ```

-Having now installed the service you must create the database and the data table.
-Move to the sqlite folder, there is a bash script create_db.sh that does this for you.
+To create the database and its table, move to the sqlite folder.
+In this folder there is a bash script create_db.sh that does this for you.
 To run it in terminal execute the following:

 ```
 bash create_db.sh